kristenhahn/cta_bus_tracker_exploration/readme.md

 ### CAUTION:
 ### Headway data is NOT valid for bus stops near the ends of a route.
   This code relies on 5-minute snapshot data to determine when a bus has passed a given stop.
-For a bus stop within 5-minutes travel time of the end of a route, the bus may be captured before the stop but not there will be no data point past the stop.
+For a bus stop within 5 minutes travel time of the end of a route, the bus may be captured before the stop but there will be no data point past the stop.
 Therefore, these buses are not accurately captured in this data set.

 ### What headways.py does:  Overview